15 Herramientas de Colaboración en Línea Para Aumentar la Eficiencia de tu Proyecto

 Blink Standout Features & Integrations

-Some standout features include the platform's analytics capabilities for admins features.
-You can track post-by-post analytics, and track hub analytics to measure interactions and adoption.
-You can also track metrics at a company and team level to dig deeper.
-Another cool feature is the mandatory reads option, which can be added to communications to ensure employees read through important announcements.
+Features include the platform's analytics capabilities for admins features that allow you to track post-by-post and hub analytics to measure interactions and adoption.
+You can also track metrics at the company and team level to dig deeper.
+Another feature is the mandatory reads option, which can be added to communications to ensure employees read through important announcements.

 Integrations include Jira, Trello, ADP, Workday, Typeform, Dropbox, GitHub, Box, Office 365, and Google Workplace, among others.
 You can also build new integrations with the software's public APIs.

-Pros
+Pros and cons

 - 24/7 support with all plans